hsospedra/Project2_Stark/README.md

 The repository contains the following folders and files:

 ###  data_raw
 Contains the original datasets provided for the project.
-These raw files are kept unchanged for reference and reproducibility.
+These files are kept unchanged to ensure traceability, reproducibility, and transparency throughout the analysis process.

 ###  data_clean
 Includes cleaned and processed datasets used for analysis.
 The cleaning steps applied to the raw data are documented in the notebooks.

 ###  figures
-Contains visual assets generated during the project, including charts from exploratory data analysis, diagrams created in Miro, and Entity Relationship Diagrams (ERD) used for SQL analysis and database understanding.
+Contains visual assets generated during the project, including:
+Charts and plots from exploratory data analysis (EDA) Diagrams created in Miro
+Entity Relationship Diagrams (ERD) used for SQL analysis and database design understanding

+These visuals support both the analytical process and the final presentation of insights.

 ###  notebook
-Holds the analysis notebooks used in the project.
-These notebooks contain the code for data cleaning, exploratory data analysis, metric calculations, hypothesis testing, and visualizations.
+Holds the Jupyter notebooks used throughout the project.
+These notebooks include:
+Data cleaning and preprocessing
+Exploratory data analysis (EDA)
+Metric and KPI calculations
+Hypothesis testing
+Data visualizations and interpretations

+They represent the core analytical workflow of the project.

+### slides_and_tableau

+Contains the final presentation materials and interactive visualizations, including:
+The final project presentation in PDF format
+Tableau visualizations used to explore key metrics, compare Test vs Control groups, and support analytical findings

+This folder bridges the technical analysis with the storytelling and communication of results.

 ## 📅 Project Log